canonical/ubuntu-boards-documentation/glossary.rst

         found on many boards.

     Netplan
-        `Netplan <https://netplan.io/>`_ is a utility for easily configuring networking on a linux system.
+        `Netplan <https://netplan.io/>`_ is a utility for easily configuring networking on a Linux system.
         You simply create a YAML description of the required network interfaces and what each should be configured to do.